carnesen/run-and-catch/readme.md

 runAndCatch(throwError, 3);
 // ^^ error TS2345: Argument of type '3' is not assignable to parameter of type 'string'.
 ```
-This is achieved using ["rest parameters with tuple types"](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-0.html#rest-parameters-with-tuple-types), new in TypeScript 3.0.
-If you're using an older version of TypeScript, `runAndCatch` may not work as advertised here.

 ## API

-### runAndCatch(fn, ...args)
+### runAndCatch(fn, ...args): Promise<exception>

 Runs the provided function `fn` with arguments `args`.
-Returns the exception if one is raised or throws one otherwise.
+Returns a promise that _resolves_ to the value of the exception thrown by `fn` if it throws, or _throws_ an `Error` if `fn` does NOT throw.

 #### fn

 A function.
 Can return/throw a value synchronously or return a `Promise` (e.g. an `async` function).
+In either case, `runAndCatch` will `await fn(args)`.

 #### args

 Arguments passed to `fn`.
 If using TypeScript, `args` must be assignable to the parameter types of `fn` just as if you were calling `fn(args)` directly.

+### runAndCatchSync(fn, ...args): exception

+Same as `runAndCatch` above, but `runAndCatch` works for either ordinary or `async` functions whereas `runAndCatchSync` is only meant to work with ordinary functions and returns or throws synchronously instead of returning a `Promise`.

 ## More information
 This micro-package has a half dozen unit tests with 100% coverage.
 If you want to see more examples of how it works, [those tests](src/index.test.ts) would be a good place to start.
-If you encounter any bugs or have any questions or feature requests, please don't hesitate to file an issue or submit a pull request on this project's repository on GitHub.
+If you encounter any bugs or have any questions or feature requests, please don't hesitate to file an issue or submit a pull request on [this project's repository on GitHub](https://github.com/carnesen/run-and-catch).

 ## Related